 This is why CCV has come to understand its charge, in our corner of the world, to be about place-based vocational discernment in the public square for the common good.
 We do this through a variety of initiatives alongside congregations, students, faculty, staff and community members.

-The Christensen Scholars Program is a community of ten upper-level Augsburg University students who have been invited to spend a full academic year in a seminar style course where they explore a theological understanding of vocation and what it means for their lives.Vocation Portfolio
+The Christensen Scholars Program is a community of ten upper-level Augsburg University students who spend a full academic year together in a seminar style course.
+Christensen Scholars engage in a deeper interdisciplinary exploration of Christian theological reflection and vocational discernment related to their personal lives and social realities of the world they live in.
+Throughout the course, they explore a theological understanding of vocation and what it means for their lives.Vocation Portfolio

-The V-Portfolio is an on-line digital platform that allows students to curate artifacts and reflections from their various learning experiences in a way that helps the students begin to tell a story of how their Augsburg education is shaping the life they want to live for the sake of their neighbors.
+The V-Portfolio is a digital platform that facilitates a student’s ongoing and creative reflection on their vocation.
+This platform helps students to tell a story of how their Augsburg University education is shaping the life they want to live for the sake of their neighbors.
+Students will gain a deeper understanding of themselves through the lenses of vocation, meaningful work, local citizenship, and global competencies.

-Contact us to learn more about ways students can participate in the work of CCV.
+Contact us to learn more about ways students can participate in the work of CCV or join our bi-monthly CCV Newsletter below!Join our CCV Newsletter!